Atlas of Light

 Satellite imagery and 3D display are among the most recent tools.

-The idea of a Sky/Earth interface that would reproduce the appearance of the celestial vault over any terrestrial environment (flat or uneven) in any epoch, past, present or future, was born in the 2000s, when I was completing the preparation of my doctoral thesis on the topic of Egyptian archaeoastronomy.
+The idea of a Sky/Earth interface that would reproduce the appearance of the celestial vault over any terrestrial environment (flat or uneven) in any epoch, past, present or future, was born at the end of the 2000s, when I was completing the preparation of my doctoral thesis on the topic of Egyptian archaeoastronomy.
 In my opinion, such an interface would make it possible to immerse oneself in a past context which no more exists - by way of example,

 In other words, such an interface would make it possible to combine utility with pleasure: to marvel at a given environment while determining the astronomical source of orientation of various monuments - temples and tombs erected on both sides of the Nile Valley, in this case.